Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Results from IA SMC algorithms

-Most of the scatter plots contrasting the posterior distributions obtained under either the `continuous' or `cts. reduced' schemes show a similar level of correspondence to their MCMC-obtained counterparts to that observed in Figure S3 for the `continuous' algorithm.
-However, for the parameters of the background consultation rates (see Figure \ref{fig:gp.data}(D)) this is not the case.
-For the first couple of days post $t_k = 83$ days, some of the parameters describing $B_{t_k, a}$ are only weakly identifiable.
-Figure \ref{fig:Bij.evo} highlights this for two weakly identifiable parameter components $\beta^B_3$ and $\beta^B_9$ showing a clear discrepancy between the MCMC- and the SMC-obtained posterior scatters.
-The SMC distributions, being based on many short MCMC chains, cover the full posterior distribution adequately.
-For $t_k = 85, 86$, however, the MCMC has difficulty mixing, and this manifests in a particle scatter that is stuck in a sub-region of the full marginal support.
-KL discrepancies calculated for days where this weak identifiability exists (and it diminishes over time), will therefore be unreliable.
+The scatter plots of Figure \ref{fig:Bij.evo} give a sequence (over time) of marginal posterior distributions for two parameters, $(\beta^B_3, \beta^B_9)$, of the background consultation rate model, obtained from the `cts.reduced' SMC scheme and MCMC.
+These parameters are only weakly identifiable in the immediate period after $t_k = 83$ and a clear discrepancy between the MCMC- and the SMC-obtained posterior scatters emerges.
+The SMC distributions, being based on many short MCMC chains, cover the full posterior distribution adequately at each $t_k$.
+The MCMC has difficulty mixing, at $t_k = 85, 86$ in particular, resulting in scatters concentrated in a sub-region of the full marginal support.